wkl1996/CDINet-TIR-Restoration/README.md

 # CDINet-TIR-Restoration
-Dataset and results of our HRRNet and comparison models are available here:
+Dataset and results of our CDINet and comparison models are available here:

 https://pan.baidu.com/s/12qUPZyYGv5mP9QpWa_X-Bw code: hnuw